 We protect and preserve our culture, lands and waters.

-The company utilizes a mixed farming model; purchases/leases new equipment, employees community members/ hires custom farming companies, leases land from the First Nation and governed by a Board.
+The company utilizes a mixed farming model; purchases/leases new equipment, employees community members, at times hires custom farming companies, leases land from the First Nation and is governed by a Board of Directors.

 John Wozniak Jr., Manager